46 Notable alumni of

 -

 Ellis Avery was an American writer.
-She won two Stonewall Book Awards (the only author to have done so), one in 2008 for her debut novel The Teahouse Fire and one in 2013 for her second novel The Last Nude.
+She was the only author to win two Stonewall Book Awards, one in 2008 for her debut novel The Teahouse Fire and one in 2013 for her second novel The Last Nude.
 The Teahouse Fire also won a Lambda Literary Award for Lesbian Debut Fiction and an Ohioana Library Fiction Award in 2007.
 She self-published her memoir, The Family Tooth, in 2015.
 Her final book, Tree of Cats, was independently published posthumously.

 -